Johann Kaspar Zeuss: Life

 Zeuss was born in Kronach, Upper Franconia, and studied at the gymnasium of Bamberg.
 His parents wished him to enter the priesthood, but he chose a scholarly career, inclining particularly to historical and linguistic studies.
-He entered the University of Munich and after graduating, taught at the gymnasium there.
-In 1837 his book Die Herkunft der Baiern von den Markomannen (The Descent of the Bavarians from the Markomans), brought him an honorary PhD from the University of Erlangen.
-The same year he went to Speyer to teach history at the lyceum and remained there until 1847, when he accepted a professorship of history at the University of Munich.
+He entered the Ludwig-Maximilians-Universität München and after graduating, taught at the gymnasium there.
+In 1837, his book Die Herkunft der Baiern von den Markomannen (The Descent of the Bavarians from the Markomans), brought him an honorary PhD from the University of Erlangen.
+The same year, he went to Speyer to teach history at the lyceum and remained there until 1847, when he accepted a professorship of history at the Ludwig-Maximilians-Universität München.
 This he resigned on account of poor health and was transferred to the lyceum in Bamberg.
-In 1853 there appeared his monumental Grammatica Celtica, which brought him fame.
+In 1853, there appeared his monumental Grammatica Celtica, which brought him fame.
 Two years after he took a leave of absence to recover his health, but he died in Kronach the following year.